mac2503/mac2503/README.md

 ## Hi there, I'm Mahek Khowala 👋

 I am a web developer.
-I am passionate to learn and build new things and have keen interest in Machine Learning, Artificial Intelligence and Data Science.
+I am passionate to learn and build new things and have keen interest in Machine Learning and Artificial Intelligence.
 I'm currently pursuing B.E. in Computer Engineering with majors in Data Science from [Thapar Institiute of Engineering & Technology](http://www.thapar.edu/).

 ## About Me